onewland/trend-probe/README.markdown

 A silly GTK+ client for watching Twitter trending topics.
-Hits the server every 5 minutes and overwrites whatever is stored.
+Hits the server every 5 minutes.
 Supports highlighting (cycles through yellow, then green, then clear).
 Also supports opening a browser to the search of the trending topic.